An RV is about gorgeous appearance and eye-catching interior. But you, as an owner, should also take care of its proper maintenance matters.

 The normal cleaning procedure is to spray on the roof using clean water to clean dirt and dust from the surface.
 Then, apply cleaning soap or agent and gently scrub around the surface with a circular motion.
 You can use cloth, bristle brush, sponge, or non-abrasive material.

 Afterward, rinse the roof with clean water to prevent residue build-up on the roof and sidewalls.

 You can gently rinse the sides as well.
 But, be careful about the decals or paint, and be sure not to leave soapy streaks on it as well.

 Scan the roof for spotting any signs of cracks, tears, deterioration, punctures, and slightly lifted surfaces.
 Also, check the air conditioner shroud, tank vents, refrigerator roof for identifying any damages.

 If you can take care of the seals properly, it will refrain the moisture from entering into the cabin and developing mold and mildew.
 This kind of detailed inspection needs to be carried once every six months.

 Frequently Asked Questions

-1. What are good roof coating brands?
-Where to buy?
+1. What are Good Roof Coating Vrands?
+Where to Buy?